-The lack of proper structural abstractions and allowing integration concerns to infiltrate into the integrating system is a costly design pitfall and is in fact a variation of the "Leaky Abstractions" problem - as originally defined by Joel Spolsky in 2002 [2].
+The lack of proper structural abstractions and allowing integration concerns to infiltrate into the integrating system is a costly design pitfall and is in fact a variation of the "Leaky Abstractions" problem - as originally defined by Joel Spolsky in 2002 [3].
 Such deficient abstractions can be identified not only relative to structural models, but also to behavioral models, which could expose the underlying functional details of the software components to integrate with.
 This will inevitably lead to increased complexity of the current system, jeopardizing its extensibility and its ability to evolve and to be tested independently.
 Ultimately this results in a tightly coupled integration between the two systems (with strong dependencies on the target of the integration).

 Another perspective or consequence of the problem described is an imposing reliance on vendor-specific technologies, their libraries, and even implementations.
-This problem is also known as the "Vendor Lock-In" antipattern [3].
+This problem is also known as the "Vendor Lock-In" antipattern [4].
 External system upgrades will necessitate system-wide changes and constant adjustments on the integration side and will impact the overall stability of the system and the integration solution itself.

-Examples range from adopting specialized libraries catering to cross-cutting concerns (logging, caching, etc.) to domain-specific technologies (telecom, finance, insurance, etc.).
-Vendors will encourage integrators to infuse their specialized technology everywhere, leading to entire (sub)systems taking on pervasive dependencies on their technologies, thus making it impossible to separate.
-Such vendor-dependent architectures must and can be avoided with added effort during the design phase, as described next.
+Examples range from adopting dedicated libraries for various cross-cutting concerns (logging, caching, etc.) to domain-specific technologies (telephony, finance, insurance, etc.).
+Vendors will encourage integrators to infuse their specialized technology everywhere, leading to entire (sub)systems taking on pervasive dependencies on their technologies, making it difficult to isolate or replace it.
+Such third party-entwined architectures must and can be avoided with added effort during the design phase, as described next.